American Generation 6

 Isaac married Catharine Maria Haley in 1830 and they had two children: William (1834) and Lillian (1837).
 In 1835 he, Catharine and William moved to New York City to work in a press shop.
 In 1836, he left NY as an agent for a company of players, touring through Baltimore, where he met Mary Ann Sponsler, to whom he proposed marriage (though he did not actually go through with it).
 He returned with Mary Ann to New York in 1837.
 That year Isaac fathered two children by two different women: Catharine gave birth to Lillian and Mary Ann gave birth to Isaac Augustus.
 His marriage to Catharine fell apart but they did not divorce until 1860.

-The financial success gave Singer the ability to buy a mansion on Fifth Avenue, into which he moved his second family.
-In 1860, he divorced Catherine, on the basis of her adultery with Stephen Kent.
-He continued to live with Mary Ann, until she spotted him driving down Fifth Avenue seated beside one Mary McGonigal, an employee, about whom Mary Ann had well-founded suspicions, for by this time Mary McGonigal had borne Isaac Singer five children.
+Financial success gave Singer the ability to buy a mansion on Fifth Avenue, into which he moved his second family.
+In 1860, he divorced Catherine.
+He continued to live with Mary Ann, until she spotted him driving down Fifth Avenue seated beside Mary McGonigal, an employee, about whom Mary Ann had well-founded suspicions, for by this time Mary McGonigal had borne Isaac Singer five children.
 The surname Matthews was used for this family.
-Mary Ann (still calling herself Mrs. I. M. Singer) had her husband arrested for bigamy.
+Mary Ann had her husband arrested for bigamy.
 Singer was let out on bond and, disgraced, fled to London in 1862, taking Mary McGonigal with him.
 In the aftermath, another of Isaac’s families was discovered: he had a “wife” Mary Eastwood Walters and daughter Alice Eastwood in Lower Manhattan, who both adopted the surname “Merritt”.
 By 1860, Isaac had fathered and recognized eighteen children (sixteen of them remaining alive), by four women.

 I know this was a fairly long biography about Isaac Singer, but given the rumor that we are related I decided to investigate.
 I could find no evidence that the rumor, that we are related to a disinherited Jacob Singer, is true.
 However, given Isaac’s propensity to womanize and the notes above that he disinherited some descendants, the rumor could in fact be true.